coffeyyy/threatERloggER/README.md

 ## AWS deployment

-The whole stack runs on AWS.
-Each component picked to be the simplest defensible option for its job.

 **Postgres** — RDS `db.t4g.micro` with pgvector built in (Postgres 16+ ships with it).
 Public-access enabled with a security group locked to my laptop IP plus the ECS task SG.

 **Secrets** — `DATABASE_URL`, `GEMINI_API_KEY`, and `API_TOKEN` in Secrets Manager.
 The ECS task execution role has read access scoped to `threaterlogger/*` only; tasks reference secret ARNs in their definition, so the values are never stored in env files, images, or logs.